shwilliam/design-patterns-js/README.md

 ## Contributing

 This project is open to and encourages contributions!
-Feel free to discuss any bug fixes/features in the [issues](https://github.com/shwilliam/design-patterns-js/issues).
+Feel free to discuss any changes/additions in the [issues](https://github.com/shwilliam/design-patterns-js/issues).
-If you wish to work on this project:
+If you wish to work on this:

 1. Fork [this project](https://github.com/shwilliam/design-patterns-js)
 2. Create a branch (`git checkout -b new-branch`)